dimbyr/K-NN/README.md

 # K-NN

-A simple implementation of KNN in numpy, python 3.
+A simple implementation of KNN binary classification in numpy, python 3.
 The file knn.py contains the class defining the K-nearest neighbors model.
 The notebook main.ipynb test the model by using the iris dataset.